 Find out how you can benefit from our non-surgical medical weight loss program.
 Simply create an account and log in to watch our free online seminar and learn more information.

-Next, if you decide to schedule a consultation, you’ll have your first visit within three weeks.
+Next, if you decide to schedule a consultation, we'll set up your first visit.
 Please fill out your new patient paperwork ahead of time by downloading the adult patient packet here and the pediatric patient packet here.
-Following your initial consultation, you’ll meet with members of our team every two weeks.
-Over time, as you become more comfortable managing your weight loss plan, you’ll see our team every four weeks.
+Following your initial consultation, you’ll meet regularly with members of our team.
+Over time, as you become more comfortable managing your weight loss plan, visits can be spaced out accordingly.

 Bariatric Surgery Process

 If you’re approved for surgery, you’ll need to complete our pre-surgical readiness program.
-This process, which includes visits with our surgeon, dietitian and social worker, can take anywhere from three to six months.
+This process, which includes visits with our surgeon, dietitian and social worker, can take several months.
 We use this time to make sure you’re healthy enough for surgery and feel ready to commit to important lifestyle changes.